Kholmsk: History

-It was founded in 1870 as a military post.
-After the Russo-Japanese War of 1904-1905, it was transferred to Japanese control, along with the rest of southern Sakhalin, under the Treaty of Portsmouth.
+It was founded in 1870 as a military post for the Russian Army.
+After the Russo-Japanese War of 1904–1905, it was transferred to Japanese control, along with the rest of southern Sakhalin, under the Treaty of Portsmouth.
 The Japanese renamed it Maoka (真岡), it is said to mean "quiet place" in Ainu language.

 On August 20, 1945, a combined marine battalion and the 113th infantry brigade landed in Port Maoka.
 They were preceded by a group of scouts, landed secretively by submarine Sh-118, in the Maoka area to successfully complete their task.
 However, Japanese resistance was desperate, and the landing party had to fight particularly fiercely.
 Japanese fire set one of the coastguard vessels on fire, to which the Russian response was intense naval bombardment of the town, causing more civilian deaths.
 See Soviet assault on Maoka for details.

 The Red Army retook the whole of Sakhalin at the end of World War II, with the town receiving its present name in 1946.
 The name is derived from the Russian word Kholm for hill, referring to the town's location on the hillside surrounding the harbor.

 As with a number of urban areas in the Russian Far East, Kholmsk has seen a large drop in population since the dissolution of the Soviet Union and the economic crisis which followed in the 1990s.